University of St Andrews: Buildings, collections and facilities

 The University of St Andrews is situated in the small town of St Andrews in rural Fife, Scotland.
 The university has teaching facilities, libraries, student housing and other buildings spread throughout the town.
 Generally, university departments and buildings are concentrated on North Street, South Street, The Scores, and the North Haugh.
 The university has two major sites within the town.
 The first is the United College, St Andrews (also known as the Quad or St Salvator's) on North Street, which functions both as a teaching space and venue for student events, incorporating the Departments of Social Anthropology and Modern Languages.
 The second is St Mary's College, St Andrews, based on South Street, which houses the Schools of Divinity, Psychology and Neuroscience, as well as the King James Library.
 Several schools are located on The Scores including Classics, English, History, Philosophy, the School of Economics and Finance, and International Relations, as well as the Admissions department, the Museum of the University of St Andrews, and the principal's residence, University House.
 North Street is also the site of several departments, including the principal's office, Younger Hall, the Department of Film Studies, and the University Library.
-The North Haugh is principally home to the Natural Sciences such as Chemistry, Physics, and Biology, as well as Mathematics, Computer Science, Medicine, and the School of Management.
+The North Haugh is principally home to the Natural Sciences such as Chemistry, Physics, and Biology, as well as Mathematics, Computer Science, Medicine, and the Department of Management.